Suryanshjamwal/Sales-Insights/readme.md

 * Details -

-Provides Self-explanatory and interactive high-level details about sales, profit and customer averages.
+Shows Self-explanatory and interactive high-level details of sales, profit and customer averages.

 This dashboard can be filtered on region and category/sub-category of products.
 The pink box reflects profit margin on each type of sub-category.
 By clicking on the category/sub-category name, the dashboard can be adjusted.